 In a large heavy based pan over a high heat add your oil and fry your Irish beef mince until golden brown then add your garlic, onion and carrot and cook for a further 5 minutes.

-Add your flour and stir well for 1 minute before adding your stock and allowing to cook for 2 hours over a low heat.
+Add your flour and stir well for 1 minute before adding your stock and stout and allowing to cook for 2 hours over a low heat.

 Once cooked and thickened add your peas, stir well and transfer into a suitable roasting pie tin before adding the colcannon mash topping and popping into a preheated oven until crispy on top.